Notifications

 Sending domain

-For self-managed projects, you can configure a global sending domain for notifications.
+For private cloud, you can configure a global sending domain for notifications.
 This domain must be used in the sender address of all notifications.

 Use the SystemEmailOptions.SendingDomain